TakuyaHiraoka/Dropout-Q-Functions-for-Doubly-Efficient-Reinforcement-Learning/README.md

 ![REDQCode](figures/UpKUCode-BoREDQCode.jpg)
 See Figures 2 and 14 in [my paper](https://openreview.net/forum?id=xCVJMsPv3RT) for details.

+## What if we want to improve sample efficiency with ignoring computational efficiency?
+Introduce layer normalization into REDQ with a large ensemble size (> 5).
+See Figures 12 and 20 in [my paper](https://openreview.net/forum?id=xCVJMsPv3RT) for details.

 # Note

 In the following part of this source code, code contained in [1] (MIT license) is used without any major changes.